The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Introduction

 \subsection{Acknowledgements}

 I would like to thank Mark Powell for suggesting this project, and for his generous assistance throughout the process of writing this paper.
-I would also like to thank Stefan Friedl, Matthias Kreck, Alexander Kupers, Csaba Nagy, Patrick Orson, Arunima Ray, Peter Teichner and Simona Vesel\'{a} for various helpful conversations and comments.
+I would also like to thank Stefan Friedl, Matthias Kreck, Alexander Kupers, Ana Lecuona, Csaba Nagy, Patrick Orson, Arunima Ray, Daniel Ruberman, Peter Teichner and Simona Vesel\'{a} for various helpful conversations and comments.
+I am also very grateful to the anonymous referee for his/her thorough report and pertinent comments.
 I am grateful to the Max Planck Institute for Mathematics in Bonn, where I was staying during a portion of my writing of this paper, and also to the University of Glasgow, whom I was financially supported by.